SQL Database RAG App

 Step 1: Setting up SQLite for Database

-I started by creating the database component here to create SQLite database on-disk.
-To speed up the development, I used Amazon Q to generate the code and modified it.
+I started by creating the database component in database.py to create SQLite database on-disk.

 There are 5 functions in this component, create_tables, insert_ticker_data, create_database, test_database and check_db_exist.